-The value of the make-instance-keyword-check keyword controls whether make-instance checks its initargs in the delivered application, and in LispWorks 6.1 this was extended to include checking in the other CLOS initializations.
+The value of the :make-instance-keyword-check keyword controls whether make-instance checks its initargs in the delivered application, and in LispWorks 6.1 this was extended to include checking in the other CLOS initializations.

-Note: :make-instance-keyword-check now does the same comprehensive checking as :clos-initarg- checking but is deprecated as its name is no longer accurate.
+Note: :make-instance-keyword-check now does the same comprehensive checking as :clos-initarg-checking its name is no longer accurate.
 Please use :clos-initarg-checking instead.

-:manifest-file
+:manifest-file Keyword